 Groundwater moves slowly through soil, sand, and rocks underground.
 While groundwater contamination is above cleanup levels, the concentrations are low and do not affect people, pets, or the environment.
 Low level TCE contamination in groundwater extends for more than a mile north and northwest of the Boeing Auburn facility.

-Boeing continues to evaluate site-wide groundwater contamination and potential cleanup options through feasibility and supplemental feasibility studies.
+Boeing evaluated site-wide groundwater contamination and potential cleanup options in the feasibility and supplemental feasibility studies.
 These studies compare cleanup methods.

 Chemicals released may include low levels of petroleum hydrocarbons, cyanide, and metals (such as cadmium and copper).